 Our kids are the most vulnerable to the negative impacts of RFR from wireless technology and now that many schools across Virginia are using digital devices for both in-classroom and at home learning, children are set to be exposed to RFR longer and more often than ever before.

-In the second video, we break down these current VDOE/VDH "health and safety" guidelines as they stand, exactly what these guidelines are missing, and our official guideline recommendations to the VDOE and VDH in order to actually protect our children in school (and at home!).
+These current VDOE/VDH "health and safety" guidelines as they stand, these guidelines are missing a lot of basic information regarding LED and radiation that actually protect our children.
+We need the VDOE and VDH in order to actually protect our children in school (and at home!).

 See more on the VDOE/VDH Digital Device Guidelines below: